Josh-Hiz/lockless/README.md

 Vyukov, D. (2010). *Bounded MPMC queue*.
 1024cores. <https://sites.google.com/site/1024cores/home/lock-free-algorithms/queues/bounded-mpmc-queue>

+*What is Low Latency C++?
+(Part 2) - Timur Doumler - CppNow 2023*. <https://www.youtube.com/watch?v=5uIsadq-nyk>

 ## Disclaimer

 THIS DOES NOT WORK ON INTEL MACHINES MOST LIKELY.
-I developed this purely for playing around on my Mac M1 Pro, I highly doubt machines with intel architectures are gonna work with Lockless.
+I developed this purely out of my own interest on my Mac M1 Pro, I highly doubt machines with intel architectures are gonna work with Lockless given that ExponentialBackoff only utilizes ARM instruction hints for yield.

 This project was meant for me to learn lock-free concurreny in C++ and I don't think this should be used in real projects, this is a sort of "for-fun" project because I am extremely interested in C++'s memory model and how we can achieve lock-free data-strucutres and thread-pools.
 Thread-pools have been quite revolutionary and I use them a lot in both personal projects as well as academic work and the student group that I am a part of (Stevens Student Managed Investment Fund).
 In addition, I didn't necessarily make this library with best practices in mind, so it is more than probable that its slower than your usual concurrency libraries.

-I used my Mac M1 Pro to make Lockless with LLVM/Clang auto-formatting (on-save) on VSCode (4-space indent).